zeeman-effect/maiar-ai/website/docs/04-monitor-providers/01-overview.md

 ## Using Multiple Monitors

-One of the strengths of Maiar's monitoring system is the ability to use multiple providers simultaneously:
+One of the strengths of MAIAR's monitoring system is the ability to use multiple providers simultaneously:

 ```typescript
 import { ConsoleMonitorProvider } from "@maiar-ai/monitor-console";